-• CV Penetration:

-- It is clear that variable speed advisory using variable speed display signs does not need any CV penetration.
-In case of DSRC beacons, however, the only vehicles that will get information on variable speed advisory will be CVs. - The concept of speed harmonization has been shown to work well even if 20% of the vehicles comply with the posted speed advisory [82].
+- CV Penetration: - It is clear that variable speed advisory using variable speed display signs does not need any CV penetration.
+In case of DSRC beacons, however, the only vehicles that will get information on variable speed advisory will be CVs. - The concept of speed harmonization has been shown to work well even if 20% of the vehicles comply with the posted speed advisory [?].
 Thus, it is not necessary for all vehicles to be connected in order to realize the benefits of variable speed advisory using DSRC beacons.
 As explained earlier in this chapter, 50% of the vehicles of Texas roads are expected to be connected by 2030.
-Thus, variable speed advisory can be expected to provide appreciable benefits even if a fraction of CVs comply with the speed advisory.
+Thus, variable speed advisory can be expected to provide appreciable benefits even if a fraction of connected vehicles comply with the speed advisory.
 Nonetheless, variable speed advisory using variable signs has the advantage in this case.
-Another disadvantage of using CV technology for variable speed advisory is that it can cause confusion among the drivers who do not have access to the variable speed advisory.
-In particular, if the variable speed advisory is different than the posted static speed limit, then the drivers without access to CV technology might get impatient with the compliant drivers.
+Another disadvantage of using connected vehicle technology for variable speed advisory is that it can cause confusion among the drivers who do not have access to the variable speed advisory.
+In particular, if the variable speed advisory is different than the posted static speed limit, then the drivers without access to connected vehicle technology might get impatient with the compliant drivers. - Range: - The speed limit signs installed overhead have a maximum viewing distance in the range of 1100 feet (about a quarter mile) [82]. - As discussed in Chapter 2, both DSRC and LTE are able to achieve such range.
+Thus, the wireless range of DSRC and visual range of variable speed display signs is comparable. - Ease of Installation: - In case of VSL signs, it is critical to install these signs such that they are easily visible to motorists in all lanes.
+In fact, one of the reasons for limited success of variable speed advisory experiment by Virginia DOT on a 7.5-mile section of I-495 in Virginia between the Springfield Interchange and the Woodrow Wilson